wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 I heard about OSPP in late 2022, and thought MMTk should participate in the next year in order to let more people know about MMTk, and probably let more people know how awesome the [Australian National University (ANU)][ANU] is, too.
-I couldn't wait telling FOSS lovers that we are doing interesting researches and working on an open-source projects with collaborators from many different countries.
+I couldn't wait telling FOSS lovers that we are doing interesting researches on memory management and working on open-source projects with collaborators from many different countries.
 And we did.
 We applied for participation in OSPP'2023, and we were accepted.

 [ANU]: https://www.anu.edu.au/